nginxinc/nginx-gateway-fabric/docs/proposals/upstream-settings.md

 The `Accepted` Condition must be populated on the `UpstreamSettingsPolicy` CRD using the reasons defined in the [PolicyCondition API](https://github.com/kubernetes-sigs/gateway-api/blob/main/apis/v1alpha2/policy_types.go).
 If these reasons are not sufficient, we can add implementation-specific reasons.

+If the Policy is attached to a Service that is applied to a TLSRoute, it will not be Accepted.

 The Condition stanza must be namespaced using the `controllerName` since more than one controller could reconcile the Policy.

 In the [Direct Policy Attachment GEP](https://gateway-api.sigs.k8s.io/geps/gep-2648/), the `PolicyAncestorStatus` applies to Direct Policies.